abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 This example uses the Microsoft.Extensions.Http.Polly NuGet package.

 If you create a new solution, you can find the same configuration in the `.HttpApi.Client.ConsoleTestApp` project's module class, as an example.

+## Creation Audit Properties Made Read-Only

+Removed setters from the `IHasCreationTime.CreationTime`, ` IMustHaveCreator.CreatorId` and `IMayHaveCreator.CreatorId` properties to accidently set the creation properties while updating an existing entity.

+Since the ABP Framework automatically sets these properties, you normally don't need to directly set them.
+If you want to set them, as a best practice, it is suggested to make it in the constructor to not provide a way to change it later.

+These properties implemented with `protected set` in the `Entity` and `AggregateRoot` base classes.
+That means you can still set in a derived class, if you need it.
+Alternatively, you can use reflection to set them (Or use `ObjectHelper.TrySetProperty` which internally uses reflection) out of the class if you have to do.

 ## Blazor UI